-Table 1 abridges information provided by the National Competent Authorities on medicinal products on the market containing Trigonellae foenugraeci semen or its preparations as single active substance.
+Table 1 abridges information provided by the National Competent Authorities on medicinal products on the market in the European Union (EU)/European Economic Area (EEA) Member States containing Trigonellae foenugraeci semen or its preparations as single active substance.

 In Austria, Belgium, Croatia, Czech Republic, Denmark, Finland, Ireland, Latvia, Lithuania, Malta, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, The Nederland's and United Kingdom there are no authorised or registered medicinal products on market.